cs3b/kameleon/README.md

 [![CoderWall](http://api.coderwall.com/cs3b/endorsecount.png)](http://coderwall.com/cs3b)

-Kameleon is a high abstraction dsl for better writing acceptance and integrationtests using Capybara.
+Kameleon is a high abstraction dsl for better writing acceptance and integration tests using Capybara.
 And "better" means: more easily to mimic how user interact with browser.

+## note on Capybara versions

+for 1.x capybara please use kameleon in version below 1.0

+    gem 'kameleon', '< 1.0'

+for 2.x capybara please use kameleon in version higher or equeal 1.0

+    gem 'kameleon', '>= 1.0.0'

 ## Setup